siemens/kas/docs/userguide.rst

     # Every file needs to contain a header, that provides kas with information
     # about the context of this file.
     header:
-      # The `version` entry in the header describes for which kas version this
+      # The `version` entry in the header describes for which configuration
-      # file was created.
-It is used by kas to figure out if it is compatible
+      # format version this file was created for.
+It is used by kas to figure
-      # with this file.
-Every version x.y.z should be compatible with
+      # out if it is compatible with this file.
+The version is an integer that
-      # the configuration file version x.y. (x, y and z are numbers)
+      # is increased on every format change.
-      version: "x.y"
+      version: x
     # The machine as it is written into the `local.conf` of bitbake.
     machine: qemu
     # The distro name as it is written into the `local.conf` of bitbake.